 Do you know a tree in the City of Holdfast Bay that deserves a shout out?
 Nominate your favourite tree by completing the form below.

-This unassuming tree is small native tree which lives in Gilbertson Gully, near the near sign on Thomas Street.
+This unassuming tree is small native tree that lives in Gilbertson Gully, near the near sign, on Thomas Street.

 The tree produces cones which is of particular appeal to the vulnerable yellow-tailed black cockatoo.